An Introduction to Nootropics

 - Improve your concentration and problem-solving abilities.

-And you would like to know more, then the topic of nootropics is something you investigate.
+And if you would like to know more, then the topic of nootropics is something you investigate.
 But before you begin, let’s take a brief look at how nootropics work, the right way to start, the right dosage and potential side effects.

 - Increase synaptic receptors and organic molecule production.
 Many nootropics work by increasing the production of acetylcholine and glutamate in the brain.
 Acetylcholine is an organic molecule that acts as a neurotransmitter and works directly with the central and peripheral nervous systems.
 Increasing the production of acetylcholine has been shown to improve our brain's ability to concentrate and make our decisions far more logically.
 Glutamate is an amino acid that plays a vital role in memory formation.